awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 ## Common Properties In All Actions<a name="automation-common"></a>

-The following properties are common to all actions:
+Common properties are parameters or options that are found in all actions\.
+Some options define execution behavior for a step, such as how long to wait for a step to complete and what to do if the step fails\.
+The following properties are common to all actions\.

 *JSON*